cboucher01/essays/HISTB226-HEMA/README.md

 # Tracing the Recent Growth of Historical European Martial Arts (HEMA)
 By Cameron Boucher ● 5 May, 2023

-This essay examines the recent growth of Historical European Martial Arts (HEMA).
+This essay examines the recent growth of ==Historical European Martial Arts (HEMA)=={Q924194}.
 A relatively new sport, HEMA first appeared in the late 1990s, and while it has always been a fairly niche practice, HEMA rose in popularity around the world during the 2010s.[^1] Then, following the COVID-19 pandemic, HEMA clubs and competitions saw a dramatic increase in membership and registration.
 HEMA's post-pandemic rise in popularity is also evidenced by gear shortages as vendors struggle to meet the increased demand for HEMA equipment.
 This essay discusses some potential explanations for HEMA's post-pandemic surge in popularity, highlighting the role of the Internet in facilitating the growth of the sport.

 ## What is HEMA?